Emotional Unavailability: Exploring The Avoidance Of Intimacy And Emotions

 These individuals may work hard to avoid addressing or acknowledging their emotions.
 Thus, these distractions can help them adequately avoid emotional involvement for extended periods, leading to emotional unavailability.
 If you find yourself spending excessive amounts of time doing a particular activity with the active intent of avoiding a person, conversation, or feeling, this may be a significant sign of not being emotionally available.

-Blame placement
+Blame placement and emotional unavailability

 Blame placement can be a common sign that someone is not emotionally available.
 If you frequently notice yourself judging your significant other harshly or blaming them in an argument, it may be in part to avoid your own emotions or address the situation head-on.
 It can, in essence, act as another sign of emotional unavailability.

-Controlling behavior (or even just minimal desire to give up one's control to a trustworthy partner) may indicate the need for further assistance with healthy attachment.
+Controlling behavior (or even just a minimal desire to give up one's control to a trustworthy partner) may indicate the need for further assistance with healthy attachment.
 Because giving up control often elicits change, which usually means a new set of feelings during the transition period, these individuals may fight against change by using controlling behaviors.

 Observe your patterns.
 If you see that you are evasive when it comes to change and don't give up control easily (or actively try to control your significant other's behavior), it may be time to look inward and evaluate your behavior.